By Rabbi Cornelius Vanderbilt Steinberg | In-House Rabbi for The Inquirist Magazine

 Blessed are you Adonai our god, creator of the universe, bearer of fruit of the vine.

 Drink wine.
-Continue to do so in high volume throughout the seder so that it sucks less.
+Continue to do so in high volume throughout the seder to pass the time more quickly.

 We can streamline this step.
-Not everyone here has dirty hands, but some people here are probably more disgusting than others.
-We will go around the table, and everyone will select one gross person who they think needs to wash their hands.
-If you are selected, you must wash your hands in the sink, and as you dry them, recite the blessing on the next page.
+It’s unlikely that everyone at the table has dirty hands, but it’s possible that some people at your seder are generally more disgusting than others.
+We will go around the table, and one by one, everyone will nominate one gross person who they think needs to wash their hands.
+If nobody selects you, then congratulations – you are a clean person, and you may remain seated.
+If you are nominated, you must wash your hands in the sink, and as you dry them, recite the blessing on the next page.

 VI.
 CARPAS (green vegetable)

 Dip your parsley two times in the saltwater.
 The saltwater symbolizes the tears of Jews who were slaves in Egypt.
 Yes, it does seem weird to commemorate the suffering of our ancestors by dipping our food in their tears.
-It’s disturbing, honestly.
+It’s a macabre and unsettling way to grieve.
+It feels like serial killer behavior.
+Just imagine Norman Bates sitting in the basement of his motel, dipping little parsley sprigs into a bowl — “Mother, your tears are so salty!
+Please, Mother, don’t make me eat any more parsley!”
 That is why on the last page of this Haggadah, there is a detachable letter you can mail to your estate lawyer requesting that your offspring do not dip food in your tears.

 Blessing for the carpas